tuura032/LeagueStats/README.md

 # LeagueStats

-League Stats is a web application built to present users novel and relevant data to users.
-It is a Flask Application built with and Bootstrap.
+League Stats is a web application built to present users novel and relevant data.
+It is a Flask Application built with Python and Bootstrap.
 The database was built with PosgreSQL and is hosted on Heroku.
 Data was primarily collected from the ESPN API or web scraping using the BeautifulSoup library.